caminitodelrey/e-commerce-site/README.md

 ## Deployment

-The application has been deployed with both AWS and Heroku.
+The application was deployed with both AWS and Heroku.
 The site is currently live with Heroku only, and can be found below:

 <a href="https://caminito-ecommerce.herokuapp.com/"><img alt="Powered by Heroku" title="Powered by Heroku" src="https://img.shields.io/badge/-Powered%20by%20Heroku-6567a5?style=for-the-badge&logo=heroku&logoColor=white"/></a>